Kaleb Froehlich

 Jim Male is the Site Manager at Ambler Metals’ Bornite project.
 Before joining the Ambler team, Mr. Male worked on the Pogo, Nixon Fork, and Pebble mine projects.

-Mr. Male received his BS in Mine Engineering Mackay School of Mines at the University of Nevada, Reno.
+Jim received his BS in Mine Engineering Mackay School of Mines at the University of Nevada, Reno.
 He has been an Alaska resident since 2005 and brings 35 years of experience in underground and surface mining.

-Mr. Male has also been focused on Shareholder relations for many years.
+He has also been focused on Shareholder relations for many years.
 He strives to maintain a majority shareholder hire in every position at the Bornite project site, and he is proud of the results in the hiring and training of employees.